seed-labs/seed-emulator/examples/blockchain/D20_ethereum_faucet/README.md

 faucetUserService.setFaucetServerInfo(faucet_info[0]['name'], faucet_info[0]['port'])
 ```

-After the emulator starts, we can log into the container that `faucetUser` binds
+After the emulator starts, we can log into the `faucetUser` container.
-to.
 We will find a script called `fund.py` in the root folder.
 This script is generated during the build time based on the parameters
 provided.
 It sends a fund request for a newly created account.